Updated 14 April 2021

 - Clean surfaces before and after use with your normal cleaning products

-- Limit your social interactions with people outside your household and bubble
+- Limit your social interactions with people outside your household and bubble in line with government guidance

-- Keep a safe distance from each other and follow social distancing guidelines
+- Keep a safe distance from each other and follow social distancing guidelines – Hands.
+Face.
+Space.
+Fresh Air

 Please be considerate, respectful, and look after one another to create an environment where you will be comfortable and safe together.

 It is important to recognise that not everyone can wear a face covering.
 Certain people are exempt, such as those with a disability, health condition or for communication needs with someone who relies on lip reading.
+If you are exempt, we would be grateful if you could wear a badge or a lanyard when you’re on campus.
+Exemption badges are available from LUU if you require one.

-However, if it is clear that others are breaking government guidelines, such as having house parties, then you can report it to the Universities Neighbourhood Helpline: email@example.com or you can call the Police on the non emergency number: 101.
+However, if it is clear that others are breaking government guidelines, such as having house parties, then you can report it to the Universities Neighbourhood Helpline: email@example.com or you can call the Police on the non-emergency number: 101.

-If you develop any symptoms of coronavirus such as a new continuous cough, a high temperature or a loss of, or change in, your normal sense of taste or smell it is vital that you;
+If you develop any symptoms of coronavirus such as a new continuous cough, a high temperature or a loss of, or change in, your normal sense of taste or smell it is vital that you:

 - Arrange to get a coronavirus test as soon as possible.
 There is a testing site on campus, at the Gryphon Centre next to the Business School.
 You can book an appointment through the NHS national booking website or calling 119